AFE123x/CS214-Myshell/documents/notes.md

 	- NOTE: It can happen anywhere in a program.

 ***pipelines***
-- The special token | seperates two programs in a pipeline. it redirects stuff.
+- The special token "|" separates two programs in a pipeline. it redirects stuff.
 We can use ```pipe()``` to arrange standard output for the first process.
 	- Assume only two processes.

 ***conditionals***